onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 1. The measure or selection rules strongly favor states with high `S_tot(m)` and low `Smoothness(m; R)` for typical regions `R`, so that almost all states in `M_IC_reg` have:

-   * `DeltaS_thermo(m_F)` near zero (already high entropy),
+   * `DeltaS_thermo(m_F)` near zero,
-   * `DeltaS_smooth(m_F)` near zero (typical roughness).
+   * `DeltaS_smooth(m_F)` near zero.

 2. For representative states `m_F`:

    * resulting universes lack a clear global arrow of time or have arrows pointing in different directions in different regions,
-   * large scale properties look nothing like our observed universe, or resemble high entropy equilibrium configurations.
+   * large scale properties look nothing like our observed universe or resemble high entropy equilibrium configurations.

 3. States that resemble our actual universe, with low entropy and high smoothness, exist only as extremely rare exceptions, with:

    * very large `DeltaS_thermo(m)` and `DeltaS_smooth(m)` relative to typical values,
    * very small measure under the adopted rules.

-4. For any encoding that remains faithful to these measure assignments, the band of `m` with low `Tension_IC(m)` does not contain realistic states, so a realistic universe must come from a high tension band.
+4. For any encoding that remains faithful to these measure assignments, realistic states remain in a high tension band of `Tension_IC`, while typical high entropy states occupy low tension bands.

 ### 5.3 Interpretive note